parracodea/EmptyEpsilon-Extras/readme.md

 ## Explanation and Details

-- `Space` is reserved as a `Push-To-Talk` key, due to being a large key that can be comfortably pressed by either hand.
+- `Space` is reserved as a "Push-To-Talk" key, due to being a large key that can be comfortably pressed by either hand. `Left Alt` and `Left Control` would also make good "Push-To-Talk" keys.
 - **Main Screen**
   - `R` - Set view screen to "Radar"
   - `T` - Set view screen to "Target"